adurivault/FBMessage/README.md

 Just follow the instructions from the <a href="/DATA.md"> DATA.md</a> file and the <a href="/PROCESSING.md"> PROCESSING.md</a>, everything is explained.

 ### Use your data in the web interface
-We di not put any data in example, because it is private.
+We did not put any data in example, because it is private.
 But you can use yours !

 ## What will it look like ?
 [TODO]